 About the house/rooms

 Guests will enjoy sitting of the large, wraparound front veranda or strolling in the gardens located behind the house.
-Inside, a charming parlor located downstairs is available for watching cable television or reading and a large but cozy library on the second floor provides a spot to read, play games or relax and visit with fellow travelers.
+Inside, a charming parlor located downstairs is available for watching television or reading, and a large but cozy gathering room on the second floor provides a spot to read, play games or relax and visit with fellow travelers.

 The San Gabriel House offers five spacious second-floor guestrooms, each with its own private bath.
 The rooms are lavishly appointed with each guest’s ultimate comfort in mind and include a comfortable easy chair, lamps for reading and top-of-the-line pillow top mattresses.